TCLee/ReactiveWeather/README.md

 iOS 7 or later

 ##Build and Run
-The required frameworks are already included in the [Pods](https://github.com/tclee/ReactiveWeather/Pods) sub-directory.
+The required frameworks are already included in the [Pods](https://github.com/tclee/ReactiveWeather/Pods) directory.

 If you want to fetch the latest version of all the frameworks, just run from the command line: